Direct-to-disc recording: Advantages

 Technically, direct-to-disc recording is believed to result in a more accurate, less noisy recording through the elimination of up to four generations of master tapes, overdubs, and mix downs from multi-tracked masters.
 The method bypasses problems inherent in analog recording tape such as tape hiss.

 Disadvantages

 Although the spontaneity of performance is preserved, no overdubbing or editing is possible.
 It becomes more challenging for the musicians, engineers and producers, whose performances will be captured "warts and all."
 In the event of aborted sides, expensive lacquers are wasted and cannot be used again.
 According to Robert Auld of the Audio Engineering Society: "It was a notoriously difficult way to record; the musicians and all concerned had to record a complete LP side without any serious musical or technical mistakes."

-Some artists maintain that musical instruments may drift out of tune: It is not possible to keep instruments in tune for the length of the LP side.
-Which is why many professional musicians have always had to tune up their instruments themselves during live shows and often even in the middle of a song.
+Some artists maintain that musical instruments may drift out of tune: it is not possible to keep instruments in tune for the length of the LP side.
+This is why many professional musicians have always had to tune up their instruments themselves during live shows and often even in the middle of a song.